fpsvogel/fpsvogel.com/src/_posts/2022-01-10-doctor-lookup-health-provider-search-tool.md

 As I built Doctor Lookup, I followed the same basic process from last month's lightning apps.
 Here is that process, in a nutshell:

 - Test my code as I write it, not as an afterthought.
 I used RSpec and wrote model and system specs.
-- Use a minimalist CSS framework to speed up frontend development.
+- Use a minimalist CSS framework to speed up front-end development.
 This time I used [Pico](https://picocss.com/).
 - Avoid using the database if it's not necessary, just to keep things simple.
 In this case I did forgo the database, because the important features of a lookup tool don't require users or other persisted models.
 (The search results are shown dynamically with Turbo Streams, without the need to store them between requests.)

 ## New things I did in this app